goat-soup-eater/factions_reimagined/README.md

  - Go to rotp/lang.
  - Extract the downloaded zip file, go to factions_reimagined-master/.
   - Add the folder re and the languages.txt file to the Remnants.jar archive.
  - Run the game and choose Reimagined as your language.
-Done!